 An Iconic Brand

 Louis-François Cartier could have only dreamed of the incredible influence his eponymous brand, Cartier, would bestow upon jewelry design craftsmanship and society as a whole when he opened shop in 1847 in Paris.
 The founder lived by the motto, “Never imitate, always innovate,” which attracted high-end clientele from its inception.
 Cartier’s early use of platinum paired with diamonds made his jewelry designs quite desirable.
 His initial success, however, came from the quality and character of his watches.
 Some of the famous clientele of the luxury brand include Prince Edward VIII and Wallis Simpson.
 They were one of the first couples to popularize celebrity eternity rings, and theirs were from Cartier.
 Another royal couple that was a client of Cartier included Prince Rainier III and Grace Kelly.
 The prince gave Grace Kelly a 64-carat diamond necklace on their wedding day.

 Synonymous with Luxury

 Throughout the history of Cartier, this iconic brand has been recognized for its luxurious designs.
 Timepieces such as the Santos and Tank watch were and still are hallmarks of Cartier, but it is the jeweler's symbolic jewelry designs that opened the doors to opulence.
 An assortment of colorful gemstones like rubies, emeralds, sapphires, and diamonds made up the eye-catching Tutti Frutti collection.
-The unique mixture of fine jewels and precious metal used in these necklaces and bracelets is what made this collection particularly memorable.
+The unique mixture of some of the most famous gemstones, fine jewels, and precious metals used in these necklaces and bracelets is what made this collection particularly memorable.
 The innovative Trinity Ring was another first of its kind.
 Cartier mixed yellow gold, rose gold, and white gold to create the iconic trifecta.
 Other notable Cartier creations include the coveted Love bracelets and its signature symbol—the panther.
-You can also spot Cartier jewelry by the exemplary red box, rimmed in a delicate gold jewelry design.
+You can also spot antique Cartier jewelry by the exemplary red box, rimmed in a delicate gold jewelry design.